-The Federal Reserve Wednesday maintained its course toward higher interest rates in 2015, following a bad report card on the economy's first-quarter performance.
+The Federal Reserve maintained its course toward higher interest rates in 2015, downplaying a poor first-quarter showing by the economy

 In a statement concluding its two-day meeting April 30, the rate-setting Federal Open Market Committee affirmed guidance that points to a hike in interest rates around the middle of next year.